WURFL/wurfl-cloud-client-nodejs/README.md

 * Download and extract all the files in a folder.
 * Inside the `exampleApp.js` enter your own WURFL Cloud api key.
-* Select `brand_name` and `is_wireless_device` as your capabilities in ScientiaMobile WURFL Cloud website.
+* Select `complete_device_name` and `is_wireless_device` as your capabilities in ScientiaMobile WURFL Cloud website.
 * Run the `server/example` application inside a console with `node index.js`.
 * Go to a Web Browser in `http://localhost:8888`
 * Either chose `example` or `example2`.

-You will see the brand name of your device and whether it is wireless or not.
+You will see the complete device name of your device and whether it is wireless or not.

 **2015 ScientiaMobile Incorporated**